 - Up to 75 hours at 10-minute tracking with 1-second logging

 - Up to 30 days at the 30-minute interval power save mode

 - Up to 3 years when powered off

 Even with all that, it’s only 2.7″ x 6.5″ x 1.5″, including a 1.4″ x 1.9″ screen.
 And at 7.5 ounces, it’s easy to make room for.

 And it even comes with a carabiner for clipping it to your pack.

 When you’re in the backcountry, you need to know what the weather is going to be like.
 Will it rain a bit?
 Or be a raging thunderstorm?
 Should you wear your warmest gear today, or pack it away for later?

-The inReach Explorer+ has a variety of methods of sharing weather info.
+There is even a variety of methods of sharing weather forecast info.
 You can get it on your phone, get text alerts, and sign up for basic or premium weather packages.
 (Check the cost table above for some of the details.)

 The Garmin inReach Explorer+ ($450.00) isn’t the most affordable satellite safety device. $450 is still a lot of money.
 You can pay less and get fewer features — but you could also pay several hundred dollars more.

-The inReach Explorer+ gives you enough functionality that it can be your go-to satellite communicator whether you’re an occasional through-hiker or a frequent backcountry adventurer.
-The solid feature set and the ability to choose from a variety of plans and payment frequencies should suit anyone looking for a backcountry safety device.
+The solid feature set and the ability to choose from a variety of plans on this inreach device and payment frequencies should suit anyone looking for a backcountry safety device.